 These practices reflect a learner-centred approach that aligns with Acosta’s findings, which highlight how strategic activity design, particularly oral and written tasks, strengthens communicative competence among EPSTs (5).
 Mogale also observed that differentiated instruction fosters inclusive learning environments, especially when paired with scaffolding and contextualised support (343).
 Moreover, these techniques resonate with Pandey’s study (39), which emphasises that motivational strategies, such as personalised learning, peer interaction, and strategic questioning, transform classroom engagement and foster deeper learning.
 The consistent use of examples and gradual guidance reflects a pedagogical sensitivity to learners’ cognitive needs, reinforcing the practicum as a space for developing instructional agility.
 Collectively, these findings affirm that EPSTs actively applied effective English teaching techniques, transforming classroom challenges into opportunities for learner growth and sustained engagement.

-Professional Collaboration.
+3.4 Professional Collaboration

 The practicum experience revealed the strong influence of cooperating teachers (CTs) in guiding EPSTs to develop their language proficiency, particularly in using English as the medium of instruction.
 PSTs were consistently encouraged by their CTs to speak in English, which was seen as crucial for improving fluency and confidence.
 One PST shared, "I asked my cooperating teacher... she always says...
 I need to speak in English as a medium of instruction."
 (FGD2).
 This emphasis on language use not only helped PSTs enhance their English skills but also pushed them to actively practice it in the classroom.

 CTs also played an essential role in helping PSTs overcome challenges, especially with language comprehension and classroom dynamics.
 One PST reflected, “As a PST… to be honest… I sometimes struggled to understand English… but I really managed to get through it… I learned something from my students and my CT.”
 (FGD32).
 The support from CTs provided PSTs with the guidance and confidence needed to handle difficult situations.
 As another PST expressed, “With the help of my cooperating teacher, I was able to overcome those challenges.”
 (FGD 7), highlighting the importance of mentorship in navigating professional obstacles.